Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

 We then move on to the proof of our main result following the techniques of Bourgain, Gamburd, and Sarnak.
+Sections 5--9 establish the nondegenerate case, and Sections 10 and 11 establish the degenerate case.
 In Section \ref{ConicsSection}, we carefully analyze the action of certain subgroups of $\Gamma$ on slices of $\mathcal{S}_{A, B, C, D}$ by planes parallel to the coordinate planes.
 In this section, an important technical difficulty arises, which we describe here in the case of a plane $X = x_0$.
-Unlike in the setting of the Markoff equation, the group generated by the map $V_3\circ V_2$, the analogue of the rotation map in \cite{BGS}, does not act transitively $C_1(x_0) \vcentcolon = \mathcal{S}_{A, B, C, D}\cap V(X - x_0)$ for $x_0 \neq \pm2$, even when this map has maximal order.
-In fact, for $x_0 \neq \pm 2$, when $V_3\circ V_2$ is of maximal order, the subgroup $\langle V_2, V_3\rangle$ acts transitively on $C_1(x_0)$ only about half of the time, and breaks $C_1(x_0)$ up into two orbits about half of the time.
-One of the key steps in Section \ref{ConicsSection} is the use of some combinatorics to describe polynomial conditions under which we have a transitive action.
+Unlike in the setting of the Markoff equation, the group generated by the map $V_3\circ V_2$, the analogue of the rotation map in \cite{BGS}, does not act transitively on $C_1(x_0) \coloneqq \mathcal{S}_{A, B, C, D}\cap V(X - x_0)$ for $x_0 \neq \pm2$, even when this map has maximal order.
+In fact, for $x_0 \neq \pm 2$, when $V_3\circ V_2$ has maximal order, the subgroup $\langle V_2, V_3\rangle$ acts transitively on $C_1(x_0)$ only about half of the time, and breaks $C_1(x_0)$ up into two orbits about half of the time.
+One of the key steps in Section \ref{ConicsSection} is the use of some combinatorics to find polynomial conditions guaranteeing transitivity.
 In Section \ref{EndgameSection}, we construct a large connected component, containing essentially all points whose orbits under either $V_3\circ V_2$, $V_3\circ V_1,$ or $V_2\circ V_1$ have order at least $p^{\frac{1}{2} + \delta}$, following the strategy of the so-called endgame of \cite{BGS}, i.e., applying Weil's bound together with sieving.
 This section is more complicated than the endgame in \cite{BGS} because of the more complicated polynomial conditions coming out of Section \ref{ConicsSection}, and it is in proving irreducibility of the curves arising from these conditions that we must demand nondegeneracy.
 In the course of our endgame, it is sometimes quite helpful to include the extra automorphisms in $\Gamma'$; in Section \ref{Comparison} we show that we can safely do this without collapsing multiple large orbits into one.